fieldtrip/website/tutorial/coregistration_opm.md

 This tutorial demonstrates different methods for coregistering OPM sensors.
 Each method is demonstrated including data that you can download to carry out all steps yourself.
 Furthermore, it discusses the advantages and disadvantages of each method.

 In this tutorial we will _not_ consider the coregistration of OPM sensors in flexible EEG-like caps.
-We will also _not_ discuss the coregistration of individually designed 3D printed helmets, as for those the coregistration is usually part of the design process and the helmet will fit only one way on the participant's head.
-Finally, this tutorial will also not cover the processing of the MEG signals recorded from the participants brain, this is covered in the [preprocessing_opm](/tutorial/preprocessing_opm) tutorial.
+This tutorial will also not cover the processing of the MEG signals recorded from the participants brain, that is covered in the tutorial on [preprocessing of OPM data](/tutorial/preprocessing_opm).

 ## Background

-The common aim of the coregistration methods that we explore in this tutorial is to align geometrical objects - i.e. 'things' that have a position and orientation in 3D space - with respect to one another.
+The common aim of the coregistration methods that we explore in this tutorial is to align geometrical objects - 'things' that have a position and orientation in 3D space - with respect to one another.
 Ultimately, we want know the location  of the OPM sensors relative to the participant's head and brain.

 In the examples below, the OPM sensor positions and orientations are initially expressed in a coordinate system relative to the FieldLine smart helmet.
 To facilitate the downstream analysis of the MEG signals, e.g. for group level analysis, it is customary to aim for the OPM sensors expressed in a coordinate system that is defined based on anatomical landmarks on the participant's head.